 Lykanthea is Lakshmi Ramgopal, a solo electronic musician who divides her time between Chicago, IL and Northampton, MA.
 With lyrics rooted in ancient mythologies, a haunting voice smoked in cave-like reverb and the gauzy drone of synths, Lykanthea writes the soundtrack of thresholds.
 Drawing on a decade of Carnatic vocal training, Ramgopal “sings hymns of the ancients in a tale that breaks against oppressive hands to expressions and emotions that emerge from behind the veil” (IMPOSE).
 Her sound is ritual chanting for the electronic age.

 Ramgopal began writing and performing as Lykanthea while pursuing a doctorate in Classics at the University of Chicago.
-While researching her thesis on an uninhabited Greek island in 2013, she began writing lyrics, collecting field recordings, and laying down the soundscapes that became her debut Migration.
-The EP was released in July 2014 digitally and on cassette to local acclaim.
-The initial physical run sold out in months, with Ramgopal touring Europe in 2015 and garnering praise from Noisey, IMPOSE, MTV Iggy, Chicago Tribune and Chicago Reader.
+While researching her thesis on the uninhabited Greek island of Delos in 2013, she began writing lyrics, collecting field recordings, and laying down the soundscapes that became her debut Migration.
+Her EP released in July 2014 and garnered praise from Noisey, IMPOSE, MTV Iggy, Chicago Tribune and Chicago Reader.